-- Dry off pork and rub with pinch or two of salt on both sides
+Dry off the chops.
+Spray with a little oil and rub with pinch or two of salt and pepper on both sides.

-- Remove from grates when both sides are sear marked and place in holding tray away from direct Heat until pork reaches an internal temperature of 145°F and is ready to serve
+Remove from grates when both sides are sear marked.
+It is okay to remove at Let rest until pork reaches an internal temperature of 145°F and is ready to serve.

 Use an instant read digital thermometer to check the temperature.While resting, the chops will continue to cook slightly.
 During this time, muscle fibers within the pork will untwist and resabsorb moisture lost during your cook.